mpcsb/testing_branch/_posts/2021-02-14-parameter_optimization_subsampling.md

   {{ fig_img | markdownify | remove: "<p>" | remove: "</p>" }}
 </figure>

 On interesting aspect of these repeated draws at a specific sample size seems to be the bell shape of the distribution.
-Normality tests are passed and we can at least use this as information to model the behavior in the second post.
+Even with ceiling effects, normality tests are passed and we can at least use this as information to model the behavior in the second post.

 ___